CCA-Public/digital-archives-manual/guides/diskimaging.md

 * Once settings have been confirmed, press 'Start' to start the disk imaging process.
 * Guymager will track its progress and give you color-coded indications when the process has been completed successfully or has failed.
 If it fails, make a note of this in the versement stabilization spreadsheet and set the disk aside for review by the Digital Archivist.
 * If the image is successfully created, go to your project folder on the desktop and do a quick visual check that all looks good.
 You should see at two files: the disk image itself and a '.info' metadata file.
 * If all looks good, repeat this process with the next disk until all media has been imaged.
-Once all media has been imaged, copy the entire project folder from the Bitcurator desktop into the "Dépôts" folder and alert the Digital Archivist.
+Once all media has been imaged, alert the Digital Archivist.

 <a name="ftkimager"></a>
 ### Disk imaging with FTK Imager

-AccessData FTK Imager is a free but proprietary Windows-based disk imaging tool that forms part of the (very much not free) larger Forensics Toolkit software suite.
+AccessData FTK Imager is a free but proprietary Windows-based disk imaging tool that forms part of the commercial larger Forensics Toolkit software suite.
 At CCA we use FTK Imager to create disk images for media which Guymager is unable to image.

-Before starting to create disk images from an accession, create a folder in the "Depot numérique" network folder in which you will save your work.
+Before moving on to the disk imaging process, make sure you are using the disk-imaging workstation (DSK-065-14) in the CCA Digital Lab.
+Create a project folder in which you will save your work.
+Name this folder something memorable and meaningful, such as an accession or an identification number.

 Steps for imaging physical media with FTK Imager: